-Alpha radiation is a heavy, very short-range particle-an ejected helium nucleus.
+Alpha radiation is a heavy, very short-range particle (i.e., helium nucleus) ejected from an unstable atom.
 Some characteristics of alpha radiation are:

-- 1) Alpha radiation is not able to penetrate human skin. - 2) Alpha-emitting materials can be harmful to humans if the materials are inhaled, swallowed, or absorbed through open wounds. - 3) A variety of instruments have been designed to measure alpha radiation.
-Special training in the use of these instruments is essential for making accurate measurements.
+- 1) Alpha radiation is not able to penetrate human skin. - 2) Alpha-emitting materials can be harmful to humans if the materials are inhaled, ingested, or absorbed through open wounds.

-- 4) A thin window Geiger-Mueller (G-M) probe can detect the presence of alpha radiation. - 5) Instruments cannot detect alpha radiation through even a thin layer of water, dust, paper, or other material because alpha radiation is not penetrating. - 6) Alpha radiation travels only a short distance (a few inches) in air but is not an external hazard. - 7) Alpha radiation is not able to penetrate clothing.
+- 3) A variety of instruments have been designed to measure alpha radiation.
+Special training in the use of these instruments is essential for making accurate measurements. - 4) A thin window Geiger-Mueller (G-M) probe can detect the presence of alpha radiation if held close to the surface of the material. - 5) Instruments cannot detect alpha radiation through even a thin layer of water, dust, paper, or other material because alpha radiation is not penetrating. - 6) Alpha radiation travels only a short distance (a few inches) in air and is not an external hazard. - 7) Alpha radiation is not able to penetrate clothing.